franck-art/stack-jenkins/README.md

-Installation of jenkins with a AWS Stack or with a jenkins playbook
+Installation of jenkins with a AWS Stack or jenkins playbook

 1- Installation with Stack
 - Load the jenkins_VM.yml  stack using the AWS training cloud service